Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/encrypt_python.md

 from cryptography.hazmat.primitives import serialization
 ```

-This snippet imports functions from Python's 'cryptography' module such as RSA-related cryptographic primitives and serialization functions from the cryptography library, which are necessary to create, serialize, and save the key pair.
+This snippet imports functions from Python's `cryptography` module such as RSA-related cryptographic primitives and `serialization` functions from the cryptography library, which are necessary to create, serialize, and save the key pair.

 ```python
 private_key = rsa.generate_private_key(